Our visit to Bunratty Castle was on a cold and somewhat windy and rainy day – yes – I guess a normal Winter’s day in the mid-west.

 There is a dungeon in the far corner, and we were welcomed to go down and experience a genuine lock-in.
 Damp, dark and creepy, it made you realize what they would have endured.

 The detailed plaques are something not to miss.
 Many of them are around the castle.

 If you would like to read some interesting history about the castle, please follow this link:

 There are several staircases, so make sure you head to all four corners of the castle – lots of exploring to do!

 I loved one of the bedrooms.
-As flash photography is not permitted, I was unable to get a photo of the armour.
-I just could well imagine some-one coming home and stripping off and leaving their armour to hang.
+As flash photography is not permitted, I was unable to get a photo of the armor.
+I just could well imagine someone coming home and stripping off and leaving their armor to hang.
 I love the helmet left on the bed top too – Well done!